scipopt/gcg/doc/resources/devs/misc/makefiles-args.md

     HMETIS[=B]                  enables hMETIS (Hypergraph & Circuit Partitioning) OPENMP[=B]                  enables parallelization using OpenMP
-    GSL[=B]                     enables the GNU Scientific Library, needed for one detector
+    GSL[=B]                     enables the GNU Scientific Library, needed for one detector CPLEXSOLVER[=B]             enables CPLEX for solving of pricing problems

 #### Limits and Modes (only for `make test`)